kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 kube-system   Active    11h
 ```

 our minikube cluster comes with these namespaces already setup.
 Kubectl can only interact with one namespace at a time.
-To see which namespace our kubectl client is currently configured to interact with, we run the get-context config command:
+We can run the get-context config command to see which namespace our kubectl client is currently pointing to:

 ```bash
 $ kubectl config get-contexts